 *David L. Hernadez, Navy Veteran.
 David takes great pride in continuing to serve those who have selflessly served our country.
 His commitment to giving back stems from his deep love for our country and flag.
 In addition to serving on the SOHFV Committee, David also serves as co-chair at a nonprofit dedicated to helping families with special needs and is also a volunteer at USO Ontario Airport, March Air Force Base and Fort Irwin.

-Rose Lazo works as a district liaison in the El Monte City School District.
+Rose Lazo, works as a district liaison in the El Monte City School District.
 She hosts parent workshops to empower families in supporting their children's education, and is an active volunteer in her community, most recently chaperoning a student trip to Washington, DC.
 She is married to a Navy Veteran and is a passionate advocate for Veterans’ support and recognition.

 **Alex Arana is a SoCal native with a passion for serving humanity.
 He is currently the Executive Director at Riverside Meals on Wheels and previously held leadership roles at other nonprofits such as Palomar Health and Our Sunday Visitor.
 He has a love for God, his family, and his country.